Ebonsignori/tts-book-to-audio/README.md

 This project uses a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with any level of permissions set via `GITHUB_TOKEN` to access OpenAI's 4o model via [GitHub Models](https://docs.github.com/en/github-models).

-The `OPENAI_API_KEY` is only needed if you are using the `--tts-method remote` option.
+- The `OPENAI_API_KEY` is only needed if you are using the `--tts-method openai` option.
+This is NOT a free API, however the resulting audio quality may be higher if you choose to use this method.

+- The `ELEVENLABS_API_KEY` is only needed if you are using the `--tts-method elevenlabs` option.
 This is NOT a free API, however the resulting audio quality may be higher if you choose to use this method.

 ### Invoking the Script